Can You Write Off Gambling Losses on Your Taxes?

 Example

 Let’s say Alex wins $50,000 from slot machines in 2026.
 Over the same year, he loses $50,000 playing poker.
-Under the old rule, Alex could deduct the full $50,000 and report no income.
+Under the old rule, Alex could deduct the full $50,000 and have no taxable gambling income.
 But under the new rule, he can only deduct $45,000 (90% of his winnings).
-That means he must report $5,000 in taxable income—even though he didn’t make any money overall.
+That means he will have taxable income of $5,000—even though he didn’t make any money overall.

 How It May Impact Taxpayers